ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-23-knowing-why-service-design-designer.markdown

 I was asked recently if I felt service design had changed in the last five years and how did I see “service design” now.
 It was a timely question: Over the past few months I’ve been going round in my head _what is_ service design these days?
 Service design is definitely something more places are saying they are doing or saying they want to do.

-At the moment when I am talking about what I do next for any _service designer_ roles I go back to -- and going back to my ten questions -- looking for this detail:
+At the moment when I am talking about what I do next for any _service designer_ roles, as service design is an unclear process in a few chats I go -- and going back to my ten questions -- looking for this detail:

 > What is _service design_ to you, as a person recruiting, as a team recruiting and as an organisation recruiting?